SyedNabeelHasan/Numerical-Computation/README.md

 # Diffusion Dynamics

-Diffusion dynamics is a python based finite difference solver package/repo that allows a user to solve complex physical systems based on advnaced physics & mathematics.
+Diffusion dynamics is a python based finite difference solver package/repo that allows a user to solve complex physical problems based on advnaced physics & mathematics.

 Currently the repository offers:
 > Gauss-Siedel solver :